This simple strategy may eliminate most, if not all, of your meetings

 It doesn’t all have to be a talking head video.
 It doesn’t even have to be an update.
 It can be a thought-starter that will help gather input and feedback that you can use to inform the next, big meeting that will eventually bring people together.
 In that case, you can take your presentation deck and turn it into a short-form video.
 My team at Light CoCreative made a 2-minute video out of a 4-page deck as a way to gauge interest and collect ideas and inspirations around the topic of food and finance.

-There are others of videos, including a product or experience demo or an inspirational feature, but no matter what the nature of your meeting replacement video, there are a few key points to keep in mind.
+There are other types of videos, including a product or experience demo or an inspirational feature, but no matter what the nature of your meeting replacement video, there are a few key points to keep in mind.

 Keep it brief